nussjustin/scache/README.md

 This is a very common situation and the Go team even provides a package called [golang.org/x/sync/singleflight][11] that implements a solution for this.

-While the [golang.org/x/sync/singleflight][11] package can be used together with scache, scache also provides its own implementation of this idea, which allows users to avoid the dependency while also providing better control of the caching behaviour without requiring the user to write extra code.
+While the [singleflight][11] package can be used together with scache, scache also provides its own implementation of this idea, which allows users to avoid the dependency while also providing better control of the caching behaviour without requiring any extra code.

-The scache implementation of this pattern is available via the [LoadSync] method.
-This method has the same signature as [Load] and uses the same basic logic, but guarantees that all goroutines that for every key, only one goroutine is executing the get + load/compute + set logic at any time.
+The scache implementation of this pattern is available via the [LoadSync][12] method.
+This method has the same signature as [Load][5] and uses the same basic logic, but guarantees that all goroutines that for every key, only one goroutine is executing the get + load/compute + set logic at any time.

 ## Contributing